 Overall the ASCE gave the USA Infrastructure at a Federal level a D+ Grade.

-This indicates that the infrastructure is at a fair to poor level, meaning that a majority of the infrastructure is at the end of its useful life with a strong risk of failure.
+This indicates that the infrastructure is at a fair to a poor level, meaning that a majority of the infrastructure is at the end of its useful life with a strong risk of failure.

 This could have a wide-reaching impact on the level of service of the USA as a whole, impacting on a wide range of factors from general inconvenience, to major impact on GDP.